Skip to content

 • rebuild project-wide context without manually pushing files one by one

-That scope now has two modes:
+The scope has two modes:

-• Active-slot mode: @ctx injects only the slots you selected, and keeps using that same subset on every iteration until you change it.
+• Active-slot mode: injects only the slots you selected, and keeps using that same subset on every iteration until you change it.

-Use @ctx when:
+Use dynamic injection when:

 • you already pushed the exact snippets the answer depends on